On Robustness of Individualized Decision Rules: Introduction

 \subsection{Related Literature}

 There is an increasing body of literature in learning optimal IDR under the framework of \eqref{basic}.
-The literature spans across various fields such as statistics, economics and machine learning.
-In the statistics literature, most existing methods can be roughly divided into two categories: model based methods and direct search methods.
-Q-learning (\cite{watkins1989learning}, \cite{murphy2005generalization}, \cite{schulte2014q}) and A-learning (\cite{murphy2003optimal}, \cite{robins2004optimal}) are two representative model based methods.
+The literature spans across various fields such as statistics, economics, and machine learning.
+Along the line of statistics literature, most existing methods can be roughly divided into two categories: model based methods and direct search methods.
+Q-learning (\cite{watkins1989learning}, \cite{murphy2005generalization}, \cite{schulte2014q}) and A-learning (\cite{murphy2003optimal}, \cite{robins2004optimal}, \cite{shi2018high}) are two representative model based methods.
 Other variants include \cite{fan2016concordance}, \cite{gunter2011variable}, etc. For direct search methods, by viewing IDR problems as a weighted classification problem, \cite{zhao2012estimating} proposed to use the weighted support vector machine method to estimate the optimal IDR.
-Following that, various types of machine learning methods were proposed, such as \cite{liu2016robust}, \cite{zhou2017residual}, \cite{zhao2015doubly}, \cite{cui2017tree}, \cite{tao2016adaptive}, \cite{laber2015tree}, \cite{zhang2015using}, \cite{chen2018estimating}, etc. In addition, \cite{tian2014simple}, \cite{qi2017} and \cite{qi2018} proposed to use regression methods to directly estimate the optimal IDR.
+Following that, various types of machine learning methods were proposed, such as \cite{liu2016robust}, \cite{zhou2017residual}, \cite{zhao2015doubly}, \cite{cui2017tree}, \cite{tao2016adaptive}, \cite{laber2015tree}, \cite{zhang2015using}, \cite{chen2018estimating}, \cite{zhangss20}.
+In addition, \cite{tian2014simple}, \cite{qi2017} and \cite{qi2018} proposed to use regression methods to directly estimate the optimal IDR.
 Recently, \cite{wang2017quantile} proposed to use the quantile of $R(d)$ as a criterion to search for best IDRs, which is closely related to this paper.
 Their method can help to obtain robust optimal IDRs by controlling the lower quantile.
-However, it can be instable when the potential outcome distribution is discrete.
+However, it can be unstable when the potential outcome distribution is discrete.
 More importantly, as we mentioned in the example of CD4 T cells, lower tails of the outcome should be treated differently: if both $\{R_i(d) = 50\}$ and $\{R_i(d) = 400\}$ are below the $25\%$ quantile, the first event should be considered much worse than the latter one.
-More discussions on the difference between our criterion and the quantile one can be found in Section 2.
+We will discuss this further in Section 2.
+Other quantile-based methods include \cite{linn2017interactive}, \cite{xiao2019robust} and \cite{fang2021fairness}.